dannyhammer/toad/README.md

 By default, Toad will print its version and authors and await input via `stdin`.
 For convenience, you can run any of Toad's commands on startup and Toad will exit immediately after that command's execution.
+To run multiple commands on startup, pass them in with the `-c "<command>"` flag.
+You can pass in the `--no-exit` flag to continue execution after the command(s) have finished executing.
 Run the engine and execute the `help` command to see a list of available commands.

 ### UCI